-Yamada giggled.
+Leaving the last two very valid questions unanswered, Yamada giggled, though it seemed a little forced.
 "Oh no, the hazing for new students is much worse than that!
-Right after we tar and feather them, we move onto the whips and chains..."
+R-right after we tar and feather them, we move onto the whips and chains..."

-Cerberus quipped up in Church's mind.
+Cerberus quipped up within Church's mind.
 This place was not so perfect as it seemed, Operator-Epsilon.

-Church backed a few steps away from the woman.
+Backing a few steps away from the woman, Church wondered if he was in some significant danger here..
 "Uh...you're not... serious, are you?"

-She took a step forward and eyed him menacingly.
+She took a step forward and eyed him menacingly, though something about it wasn't entirely convincing.
 "Am I?"

 Church scrambled for an answer, trying to determine if the woman was serious or not.
 "U-uh..."